MSCI’s emerging-markets review could herald big changes

 Present: As part of its plan to revamp the economy and reduce dependence on oil revenue, Saudi Arabia is now seeking inclusion in MSCI’s emerging-market gauge.
 The country says its bourse has met all the criteria and there are now enough institutional investors to give the index provider feedback on the investment process.

-Future: The country introduced short selling and will probably add a range of sophisticated financial products.
+Future: The country introduced short-selling and will probably add a range of sophisticated financial products.
 An initial public offering by state-run Saudi Aramco may provide the breakthrough the country has been looking for in terms of foreigners’ interest.

 South Korea